ablazleon/shop-serverless/README.md

 ## Intro

+This app implements the use case of a shop in which each business can have a listof all the items that it is offering with each price.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application will allow creating/removing/updating/fetching items.
+Each item can optionally have an attachment image.
+Each user only has access to items that he/she has created.

 # TODO items

-The application should store TODO items, and each TODO item contains the following fields:
+The application should store items, and each item contains the following fields:

-* `todoId` (string) - a unique id for an item
+* `itemId` (string) - a unique id for an item
 * `createdAt` (string) - date and time when an item was created
-* `name` (string) - name of a TODO item (e.g. "Change a light bulb")
+* `name` (string) - name of an item (e.g. "Carrots 100g")
-* `dueDate` (string) - date and time by which an item should be completed
+* `price` (string) - item price
-* `done` (boolean) - true if an item was completed, false otherwise
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item
+* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to an item

-You might also store an id of a user who created a TODO item.
+You might also store an id of a user who created a item.

 # Functions to be implemented